ablab/IsoQuant/README.md

     - `PolyA` - True if poly-A tail is detected;
     - `CAGE` - True if CAGE peak is found;
     - `Canonical` - True if all read introns are canonical, Unspliced is used for mono-exon reads; (use `--check_canonical`)

+Note that a sigle read may occur more than once if assigned ambiguously.

 #### Gene and transcript count format